-- extend the use of recycled paper, even for external communication - collect papers used on one side only for drafting, photocopying or printing of single-sided file enclosures - circulate posting notices, telephone lines, reports and consultation papers etc. through electronic means instead of using paper - post internal circulars and other reference materials on internal bulletin board for access by staff - send e-orientation folder, containing the soft copy of a bundle of circulars and papers, to new comers - encourage the use of electronic means in both internal and external communication - keep the number of paper publications and copies of circulars to the absolute minimum (e.g. by circulating a copy to staff only) - use plain paper fax machines instead of thermal paper ones
+- use recycled paper, even for external communication - collect papers used on one side only for drafting, photocopying or printing of single-sided file enclosures - circulate posting notices, telephone lines, reports and consultation papers etc. through electronic means instead of using paper - post internal circulars and other reference materials on internal bulletin board for access by staff - send e-orientation folder, containing the soft copy of a

-- avoid sending original documents which have been sent by fax or email - reduce the use of fax leader sheet - extend the use of virtual fax services - use photocopiers enabled with double-sided copying functions and place notices near photocopiers to remind staff of double-sided copying - set "double sided" and "print in grayscale" as default printing modes for all printers - not to use envelopes for unclassified documents - reuse envelopes, loose minutes jackets and action tags - use less paper cups - reduce use of greeting cards - reuse of decorative materials at festive seasons - recover waste paper, newspapers and outdated publication for recycling by placing collection boxes at convenient locations - collect used CDs for recycling - recover printer cartridges for recycling - use recycled printer cartridge - extend the use of refillable ball pens - implement the online booking system of conference rooms instead of keeping paper records - review regularly the actual need against monthly supply items that have expiry dates - collect plastics, metals, waste paper and rechargeable batteries by setting up coloured recycling boxes at lift lobbies
+- bundle of circulars and papers, to new comers - encourage the use of electronic means in both internal and external communication - keep the number of paper publications and copies of circulars to the absolute minimum (e.g. by circulating only one copy to relevant staff) - use plain paper fax machines instead of thermal paper ones - avoid sending original documents which have been sent by fax or email - reduce the use of fax leader sheet - use virtual fax services - use photocopiers enabled with double-sided copying functions and place notices near photocopiers to remind staff of double-sided copying - set "double sided" and "print in grayscale" as default printing modes for all printers - not to use envelopes for unclassified documents - reuse envelopes, loose minutes jackets and action tags - stop using paper cups and bottled water in meetings - reduce use of greeting cards or use e-greeting cards for official purpose - reuse decorative materials at festive seasons - recover waste paper, newspapers and outdated publication for recycling by placing collection boxes at convenient locations - collect used CDs for recycling - recover printer cartridges for recycling - use recycled printer cartridge - use refillable ball pens - implement the online booking system of conference rooms instead of keeping paper records - review regularly the actual need against monthly supply items that have expiry dates collect plastics, metals, waste paper and rechargeable batteries by setting up coloured recycling boxes in common areas